Cr4zySh4rk/AutoRasp/README.md

+# Instructions to build from scratch
-1. Flashing and setting up DietPi headlessly :
+## 1. Flashing and setting up DietPi headlessly :

 (a) Download DietPi for the raspberry pi zero/zero2 w : dietpi.com/#download